Rurikō-ji

 Rurikō-ji (瑠璃光寺) is a Buddhist temple located in the Kozan neighborhood of the city of Yamaguchi, Yamaguchi Prefecture, Japan.
 The temple belongs to the Sōtō school of Japanese Zen sect and its honzon is a statue of Yakushi Nyorai.
 The temple's full name is Honeizan Rurikōzen-ji (保寧山瑠璃光禪寺).
 It is noted for its Muromachi period Five-story Pagoda which is designated a National Treasure.

 History

 Kōshaku-ji

 Initially, this location was the site of a temple called Kōshaku-ji, built by order of Ōuchi Yoshihiro (1356-1399), the 25th chieftain of the Ōuchi clan.
-Yoshihiro died in battle against the forces of Shogun Ashikaga Yoshimitsu and his his younger brother, Ōuchi Moriakira, ordered the construction of a pagoda in his memory.
+Yoshihiro died in battle against the forces of Shogun Ashikaga Yoshimitsu and his younger brother, Ōuchi Moriakira, ordered the construction of a pagoda in his memory.
 However, Ōuchi Moriakira died in battles against the Shoni and Ōtomo clans in Kyushu in 1431, and the pagoda was not completed until 1442.
 After the fall of the Ōuchi clan, the victorious Mōri clan ordered that the Main Hall of the temple be dismantled and relocated at their stronghold of Hiroshima in Aki Province.
 This structure, which was competed in 1540 still exists as the Hondo of Fudo-in temple in Hiroshima and is a designated National Treasure.